Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 Superlinter on the entire repository locally](https://github.com/github/super-linter/blob/master/docs/run-linter-locally.md).
 This is most easily accomplished using [Docker](https://docs.docker.com/get-docker/)].
-Create a script outside of the repo that runs superlinter via docker and run it from the repo root directory.
+Create a script outside of the repository that runs superlinter via docker and run it from the repository root directory.
 Example script:

     #!/usr/bin/env sh
     docker pull github/super-linter:latest